 - All components used for the distribution of water in the heating loop must be suitable for potable water.
-These include all piping, fittings, solder and fluxes, pumps for circulation of water, valves, etc. - 2.
-The water heater must not be connected to a hydronic heating system that has been used previously. - No boiler treatment chemicals of any kind shall be introduced into the system. - 4.
+These include all piping, fittings, solder and fluxes, pumps for circulation of water, valves, etc. - The water heater must not be connected to a hydronic heating system that has been used previously.
+This heater is not designed to be used in a space heating only application. - No boiler treatment chemicals of any kind shall be introduced into the system. - 4.
 The Combo System components must be selected and sized to meet and maintain the total calculated demands for both domestic service hot water and space heating requirement.
 The sizing and installation must be performed in accordance with good engineering practice such as "ASHRAE Handbooks", HRAI's Unified Combo Guidelines, "Hydronics Institute Manuals", ANSI Z223.1, CSA F280, National/Provincial Building Codes, ANSI and/or codes having jurisdiction. - The air handler (fan coil) and/or the circulating pump in a baseboard hydronic loop will require a dedicated 120V circuit.
 This must be provided and identified for this purpose. - All piping between the water heater and the air handler or hydronic baseboard loop must be adequately insulated to reduce heat loss. - If the local jurisdiction requires a back-flow preventer in the cold water line, an expansion tank of adequate size must be installed. - "Combo" Heating Systems require higher water temperatures than other applications.
-When the system is used to supply water for Combo Heating applications, a means, such as mixing valve, must be installed to temper the water in order to reduce scald hazard potential (see Figure 21 & Figure 22).
+When the system is used to supply water for Combo Heating applications, a means, such as Thermostatic Mixing Valve, must be installed at each point-of-use, to temper the water in order to reduce scald hazard potential (see Figure 22 & Figure 23).